AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Floc Blanket Collision Potential
 --------------------------------
 We have learned that growing a floc blanket leads to better sedimentation tank performance.
 One explanation for the improved performance is that the floc blanket acts like an additional flocculator because there are additional collisions between particles.
-To understand the nature and significance of these additional collisions we can calculate the floc blanket velocity gradients and residence time to find collision potential, :math:`G\theta`.
+To understand the nature and significance of these additional collisions, we can calculate the floc blanket velocity gradients and residence time to find collision potential, :math:`G\theta`.
 In a floc blanket, we expect that :math:`G` is small; however, :math:`\theta` is large, which means that :math:`G\theta` in the floc blanket may be significant.

 First, we will find :math:`\theta`.
 If we simplify the bottom of the sedimentation tank and approximate it as a simple rectangle, we can easily determine the residence time.
 If the depth of the floc blanket is 1 m and the upflow velocity is 1 mm/s, we determine that

 :math:`\theta = 1000 s`

 Next, we will find :math:`G`.
-Before we begin, consider why there a velocity gradient in the floc blanket.
+Before we begin, consider why there is a velocity gradient in the floc blanket.
 What causes it?
 Water is flowing up through the floc blanket while the flocs in the floc blanket are being pulled down by gravity.
-The differential velocities are cause by particles settling and rising at different velocities relative to the fluid due to drag, gravity, and fluid flow.
+The differential velocities are caused by particles settling and rising at different velocities relative to the fluid due to drag, gravity, and fluid flow.
 In the fluid around each particle, there is a velocity gradient and shear between the particles and the surrounding fluid.

 Entering the sedimentation tank, there is a large range of particle sizes in the water.
 The range exists from big flocs made up with hundreds of millions of clay particles to primary particles that made it through flocculation without successful collision.
 These differentially sized particles create velocity gradients as the particles and flocs are acted on by both settling forces and upward fluid flow forces.

-Large flocs provide velocity gradients that can maybe cause collisions between other small particles that we are still trying to capture.
+Large flocs provide velocity gradients that can potentially cause collisions between other small particles that we are still trying to capture.
 Through our derivation to determine :math:`G` in a floc blanket, we will also test an assumption.
-We will assume that primary particles coming into the floc blanket are not be interacting with large flocs.
+We will assume that primary particles coming into the floc blanket are not interacting with large flocs.
 Instead,  we will assume that the the fluid shear and differential velocities promote interactions between two primary particles.

 So, how can we calculate the velocity gradient?
 In flocculators, we determined :math:`G` from head loss and residence time.
 In sedimentation tanks, we determine :math:`G` the same way.
 Let's calculate the head loss through the floc blanket.
-To do this, we need to know the density of the floc blanket; we need to know the relationship between head loss a fluidized bed and density of the bed.
+To do this, we need to know the density of the floc blanket and we need to know the relationship between head loss a fluidized bed and density of the bed.

 Floc blanket density
 ^^^^^^^^^^^^^^^^^^^^